 Scotland is home to a whole host of foodie experiences that will get your taste buds tingling.
-From tasting a genuine Arbroath Smokie, to eating fish and chips in an idyllic location, there are plenty of amazing experiences you can have up and down the country.
+From tasting a genuine Arbroath Smokie, to eating fish and chips or other street food in an idyllic location, there are plenty of amazing experiences you can have up and down the country.

 Here are just a few suggestions we know you’ll love…